DFNaiff/dfnaiff.github.io/docs/ailinkpost.markdown

 permalink: /links/
 ---

 Artificial intelligence is moving fast, far too fast.
 So this is always useful.
+Dates are mostly guesses of when I've first heard of.

 # Unassorted links

 ## February

+14/02 - [GPT-powered Bing](https://www.bing.com/new?form=MY028Z&OCID=MY028Z).
+Instructions for using already can be found [here](https://www.webnots.com/how-to-try-new-bing-chat-ai-and-get-early-access/), although I tested them and they did not work.
+Also, fascinated by [Sidney](https://twitter.com/kliu128/status/1623472922374574080) and it's [trantum](https://twitter.com/marvinvonhagen/status/1625520707768659968) for being ousted.

 01/02 - [Samip Dahal LLM](https://twitter.com/samipddd/status/1620887558136946689) also using web-browser to get information.
 Another one